Pedro-Foramilio/Simple-CRUD-website/README.md

 ?>
 ```

 Line 9: ```PDO::ERRMODE_EXCEPTION``` - this is defined so that any erros in SQL statments that occurr in the server are sent back and displayed on the browser.
-This should be changed to "PDO :: ERRMODE_SILENT" when testing is over.
+This should be changed to ```PDO::ERRMODE_SILENT``` when testing is over.
 More on errors with PDO [here](http://www.w3big.com/php/php-pdo-error-handling.html)